sapegin/washingcode-book/manuscript/book.md

 }
 ```

-The problem here is that the `.sort()` array method mutates the array we’re passing into our function, likely not what we expect when we call a function named `printSortedArray`.
+The problem here is that the `.sort()` array method mutates the array we’re passing into our function, likely not what we’d expect when calling a function named `printSortedArray`.

-Some of the problems of mutation:
+Some of the problems with mutation:

-- Mutation may lead to unexpected and hard-to-debug issues, where data become incorrect somewhere, and you have no idea where it happens.
+- Mutation may lead to unexpected and hard-to-debug issues, where data becomes incorrect somewhere, and you have no idea where it happens.
-- Mutation makes code harder to understand: at any time, an array or an object may have a different value, so we need to be very careful when reading the code.
+- Mutation makes code harder to understand: at any time, an array or object may have a different value, so we need to be very careful when reading the code.
 - Mutation of function arguments makes the behavior of a function surprising.

-_Immutability_ or _immutable data structures_, meaning that to change a value, we have to create a new array or an object, would solve this problem.
+_Immutability_ or _immutable data structures_, meaning that to change a value we have to create a new array or object, would solve this problem.
 Unfortunately, JavaScript doesn’t support immutability natively, and all solutions are more crutches than actual solutions.
 But even just _avoiding_ mutations in our code makes it easier to understand.

-Also, don’t forget that `const` in JavaScript only prevents reassignments, but not mutations.
-We’ve discussed reassignments in the previous chapter, _Avoid reassigning variables_.
+Also, don’t forget that `const` in JavaScript only prevents reassignments — not mutations.
+We’ve discussed reassignments in the previous chapter, [Avoid reassigning variables](#avoid-reassigning-variables).

 ### Avoid mutating operations